Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Cons

-• Borrowers in income-based repayment plans need to recertify income and family size every year
+• Borrowers in most income-based repayment plans need to recertify income and family size every year.

-• If a borrower gets married and files taxes jointly, the combined income could increase loan payments
+• On some plans, if a borrower gets married and files taxes jointly, the combined income could increase loan payments.
+(This is not the case with the SAVE Plan.)

 Student Loan Refinancing Tips From SoFi

 Income-driven repayment plans were put in place to tame the monthly payments on federal student loans for struggling borrowers.
-Many borrowers of federally held loans do not qualify, and those who have private student loans do not.
+For instance, the new SAVE Plan offers the lowest monthly payments of all IDR plans.
+(Those who have private student loans don’t qualify for IDR plans.)

-If your income is stable and credit good, and you have no need for federal programs like income-driven repayment plans or deferment, refinancing your student loans is an option.
-The goal is to pay off your existing loans with one new private student loan that has a lower interest rate.
+If your income is stable and your credit is good, and you don’t need federal programs like income-driven repayment plans or deferment, refinancing your student loans is an option.
+(To be clear, refinancing federal student loans makes them ineligible for federal protections and programs like income-driven repayment and loan forgiveness for public service.)
+With refinancing, the goal is to pay off your existing loans with one new private student loan that ideally has a lower interest rate.

 FAQ